 What Do Ear Mites Look Like?

 Though there are several different types of ear mites that can affect cats, the most common one is Otodectes cynotis, which essentially resembles an eight-legged crab.
 Of course, you will not be able to see them properly with the naked eye, but you should be able to see them under a microscope.
 On average, ear mites have a life cycle that lasts around three weeks.
 They will consume high quantities of wax and ear oil during this time, so if your cat has particularly unclean ears, it is more likely that they will get mites.
 If the mites are left untreated during this time, they will multiply significantly due to them having a stable source of food and plenty of shelter.
 The thing that many cat owners do notice when their cat has been infested with ear mites is a black or brown discharge around the area, which many people have reported looks strangely similar to coffee grounds.
+You may also like our article on cat ear cleaners.

 Symptoms of Ear Mite Infestation